 Martha’s Vineyard is known for its unique microclimate and 2014 was an especially strong year for its grapes.
 This Cabernet Sauvignon is one of the best that money can buy; known for its aroma of bay leaf, mint, anise and dark chocolate and its distinctive palate.

-This wine spent three years ageing in new French oak barrels, one in neutral oak and an additional year in bottle before being released on the market.
-With its strong flavours of sweet black fruit, fresh red plum and a touch of warm vanilla, it’s a smooth and classic red wine that’s a true pleasure to taste.
+This wine spent three years aging in new French oak barrels, one in neutral oak and an additional year in bottle before being released on the market.
+With its strong flavors of sweet black fruit, fresh red plum and a touch of warm vanilla, it’s a smooth and classic red wine that’s a true pleasure to taste.
 Expect a crispness of red fruit and orange peel combined with a ripeness that’s only deepened over time.